lynnfaraday/aresmush.com/tutorials/install/custom-server.md

 There are several software packages that Ares requires, and you'll need to make sure they're installed on your server.

+{% note %}
-{% include note.html content="The [`setup_server`](https://github.com/AresMUSH/aresmush/blob/master/bin/setup_server) script will install all of these packages automatically in the Supported Environment listed above, but it will not work on most custom environments." %}
+The [`setup_server`](https://github.com/AresMUSH/aresmush/blob/master/bin/setup_server) script will install all of these packages automatically in the Supported Environment listed above, but it will not work on most custom environments.
+{% endnote %}

 * Ruby - runs the game code.
 We recommend using Ruby Version Manager (RVM) to control which version of Ruby you get.
 * EmberJS - builds the web portal code.